iwaggoner/iwaggoner/README.md

 - 👋 Hi, I’m @iwaggoner
-- 👀 I’m interested in Softward Development
+- 👀 I’m working in software trying to learn new things and move towards AI.
-- 🌱 I’m currently learning Javascrip, python, HTML, and CSS.
+- 🌱 I’m currently learning Go, Python, and C++.
 - 💞️ I’m looking to collaborate on websites and learning opptunities in software development.
 - 📫 How to reach me is to please email me at iwaggoner95@gmail.com